 Like most body parts, your TMJ can sometimes become inflamed and cause pain.
 Those that have experienced TMJ pain, they will recognise that it can mimic root canal pain with common symptoms of a dull ache in your jaw, headaches and radiating pain.

 The TMJ is one of the most complex joints in the human body.
 There is a temporomandibular joint on each side of your jaw which is cushioned by a disc, similar to the joints in your spine.
 The joint or disc can cause inflammatory pain if you suffer from the following:

 Whatever the cause, these discs can become entrapped either behind or in front of the hinge of the joint in your jaw.
 This can cause a clicking sensation that you can hear and feel when you open and close your mouth.

 TMJ symptoms can range from mild to severe and include pain in the jaw, aching pain around the ear, and difficulty or pain when eating.
 In severe cases, the jaw can lock, which makes it hard to open and close your mouth.

 Because of its location near many muscles, nerves, and ligaments, TMJ pain can radiate to other parts of your face, neck, and head.
 This is known as referred pain.
 Some pain radiates upward, which may cause pain in the head, ear, eyes, etc. However, when the pain radiates downward, it can cause pain near your teeth.

 Finally, try resting your face for a time and/or massaging the temporomandibular joint.
 If the pain seems to lessen or dissipate, it may be TMJ pain.
-TMJ pain can make your entire face hurt, including your teeth, making it hard to determine what kind of pain you are experiencing.
+TMJ pain can hurt your entire face, including your teeth, making it hard to determine what kind of pain you are experiencing.